 DWYNWEN - Room 4 classic best en-suite bath and in-bath shower

-The Classic best rooms have a larger double bed than the classic, with an en-suite bath and in-bath shower.
+This Classic best room has a king size bed, with an en-suite bath and in-bath shower.

 This is a lovely airy room on the first floor with co-ordinated fabrics that makes your stay relaxing and enjoyable.
 Especially liked by our real life accommodation inspectors.